matthansen0/azure-genomics-precision-medicine/README.md

+> [!IMPORTANT]
+> This article was retired from the Azure Architecture Center to make way for newer methods, and was hosted in this location with the express permission of its authors.

 # Precision medicine pipeline with genomics

 This article presents a solution for genomic analysis and reporting.
 The processes and results are appropriate for [precision medicine](https://en.wikipedia.org/wiki/Personalized_medicine) scenarios, or areas of medical care that use genetic profiling.